ZoiDiama/My-tidytuesday-projects/README.md

 TidyTuesday is a weekly data challenge that invites data enthusiasts to explore and visualize a new dataset using the R programming language and the tidyverse suite of packages.
 Each week, a new dataset is shared, often highlighting interesting topics and stories, allowing participants to create their own visualizations and analyses.
 This initiative not only fosters a community of learners but also encourages creativity in data analysis and visualization.
 More info about TidyTuesday you can find [here](https://github.com/rfordatascience/tidytuesday).

 I began creating visuals for TidyTuesday in 2023.
 This repository showcases the visualizations I prepared using R, often with the final design polished in Figma.
 The repository includes both the visualizations and its code.
-Additionally, it serves as a portfolio to document my progress in R programming and data visualization.

-Check my creations below!
+The graphics are grouped per year.

 <details close>
   <summary>2023</summary>

+This year was the first time I started preparing graphs for TidyTuesday.
+Over the year, I created a total of 23 visuals.
+My main goal was to familiarize myself with ggplot2 and explore different types of plots.

 ### Week 28 | Global Surface Temperatures
 This week's data is sourced from NASA GISS Surface Temperature Analysis (GISTEMP v4).
 It consists of global and hemispheric monthly means and zonal annual means, combining land, air, and sea-surface temperature anomalies (Land-Ocean Temperature Index, L-OTI).
 To visualize this data, I chose a heatmap, providing an intuitive and visually appealing representation of temperature patterns.